nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 ## MedicationDispense Resource ##

-Provides details of medication that has been dispensed to the patient.
+Provides further details of bindings and references used in the medication dispense to the patient.

 ### status ###